KKKyle97/UE-GoogleSheetImporter/README.md

     * Does not fully validate all the data from google spreadsheet api
 * it showcase the flow of importing and filling datatable
 * It can convert whatever type that's supported by unreal "Fill datatable" node (mostly string and numbers)
+* The project linked with google spreadsheet api
+   * You might want to create a google cloud project in order to test this out

 ## Importing Process